natcap/invest.users-guide/source/carbonstorage.rst

 Carbon Price and Discount Rates
 -------------------------------

-Recent estimates suggest that the social cost of carbon (SCC), or the marginal damage associated with the release of an additional Mg of C into the atmosphere, ranges from $32 per metric ton of C (Nordhaus 2007a) to $326 per metric ton of C (Stern 2007) in 2010 US dollars.
+Recent estimates suggest that the social cost of carbon (SCC), or the marginal damage associated with the release of an additional metric ton of C into the atmosphere, ranges from $32 per metric ton of C (Nordhaus 2007a) to $326 per metric ton of C (Stern 2007) in 2010 US dollars.
 The value of this damage can also be considered the monetary benefit of an avoided release.
 Tol (2009) provides a comprehensive survey of SCC estimates, reporting median values of $66 and $130 per metric ton in 2010 US dollars (values differ because of different assumptions regarding discounting of time).
 Other estimates can be found in Murphy et al. (2004), Stainforth et al. (2005), and Hope (2006).

 An alternative method for measuring the cost of an emission of a metric ton of C is to set the cost equal to the least cost alternative for sequestering that ton.
 The next best alternative currently is to capture and store the C emitted from utility plants.
 According to Socolow (2005) and Socolow and Pacala (2007), the cost of this technology per metric ton captured and stored is approximately $100.